 1. Paper logs should be written to resemble the format for Cabrillo, as indicated below.

-2. Every effort to retype paper logs into logging programs, or Excel is encouraged.
+2. Every effort to retype paper logs into logging programs, is encouraged.

 CLUB: Lockyer Valley Amateur Radio Club Inc

 SOAPBOX: I hereby certify that I have operated in accordance with the rules and spirit of the contest

 QSO: 144 PH 2012-08-11 0301 VK4SN 59 028 VK4AB 59 054 1

 QSO: 144 PH 2012-08-11 0302 VK4SN 59 028 VK4AC 59 054 1